 Ensure that you are logged into the correct account before going to the checkout page.
 If you aren’t logged in, or you’re logged into the wrong account, it’s necessary to log into the correct account before starting the purchase.

 We currently accept all major payment cards and use Stripe.com as our payment gateway: Visa, MasterCard, JCB, Discover, Diner’s Club, and American Express card.
-All prices are charged in US Dollars (USD) and this will be exchanged to your local currency by your bank or card issuer.
+We offer the ability to pay in US Dollars (USD), Australian Dollars (AUD), Canadian Dollars (CAD), Euro (EUR), and British Pounds (GBP).
+You can set your default currency from your profile.
+Purchases made with a bank account in another currency will be exchanged to your local currency by your bank or card issuer.

 Please contact us, and we’ll be happy to find out what happened.